 Vegans Love it

 Vegans, rejoice!
 This loaf doesn’t contain a trace of eggs, butter, or milk.
 While many vegans find it challenging to meet their daily quotas for iron, calcium, and protein, crafting a sandwich or French toast with Ezekiel is the perfect way to get these plant-sourced nutrients.

 Diabetics Love It, Too!

 Finally—diabetics can enjoy a slice or two of bread without the dreaded sugar spike!
 Ezekiel bread is low-glycemic and has been awarded the Diabetic Friendly Seal by The Glycemic Research Institute.
 Now that’s legit.
 Food For Life assures that Ezekiel can lower blood sugar levels, reduce spikes, reduce weight and risk of heart disease, and can help control type I and II diabetes, hypoglycemia, and hypertension.

-Food For Life doesn’t just stop at Ezekiel bread; it makes other sprouted products, like English muffins, buns, tortillas, pocket breads (like pita bread), waffles, cereal, and pasta.
+Food For Life doesn’t just stop at Ezekiel bread; it makes other sprouted products such as English muffins, buns, tortillas, pocket breads (like pita bread), waffles, cereal, and pasta.
 Swapping out refined and processed grains and replacing them with wholesome sprouted products has never been easier.
-For more wholesome items you should stock up on, check out these 35 Foods Busy—But Healthy!—People Keep Stocked.
+For more good-for-you items you should stock up on, check out these 35 Foods Busy—But Healthy!—People Keep Stocked.